exercism/website-copy/automated-comments/csharp/general/do_not_use_nested_if_statement.md

 }
 ```

 The second example has a very specific structure: all paths that are dealing with errors are dealt with in indented blocks, whereas the "happy path" is always leftmost aligned.
-This makes for very easy reading, as you can quickly see what is the most common, error-free path through the code.
+This makes for very easy reading, as one can quickly see what is the most common, error-free path through the code.